rsennrich/wmt2014-scripts/README.md

 More details are provided in:

- Rico Sennrich, Philip Williams, Matthias Huck (2014):
+ Rico Sennrich, Philip Williams, Matthias Huck (2015):
    A tree does not make a well-formed sentence: Improving syntactic string-to-tree statistical machine translation with more linguistic knowledge.
-   In: Computer Speech & Language (in press).
+   In: Computer Speech & Language, 32(1):27-45.
+Hybrid Machine Translation: integration of linguistics and statistics.